jrstarke/TweetSeeker/README.md

 Before you can run TweetSeekers commands, you need to tell your environment where it can find TweetSeeker.
 This can be done by setting your `PYTHONPATH` environment variable.
-The rest of these commands will be executed in your Shell of choice, be it a Linux Terminal or the Windows Command Line.
+The rest of these commands will be executed in your Shell of choice, be it a Linux or Mac Terminal or the Windows Command Line.

 **Linux, Unix and Mac OS X**